Eric Hilgendorf: Academic career

 Among his distinctions, Hilgendorf is a member of the Association of Criminal Law Teachers (professors) and the European Society for Analytic Philosophy, a correspondent of the Hans Kelsen Society in Vienna, and a member of the Scientific Advisory Committee of the Giordano Bruno Foundation.
 In addition, he is a member of the Deutsche Akademie für Technikwissenschaften (Acatech) (German Academy for Technological Sciences).
 Hilgendorf has been called upon several times to advise the German Parliament and federal government on matters of criminal law, medical law, and Internet crime.
 Since 2014, Hilgendorf has served as co-editor of the renowned JuristenZeitung.

 Professor Hilgendorf has also been a spokesperson for Würzburg's Center for Foundational Legal Research.
-He heads the University of Würzburg’s project "Global Systems and Intercultural Competence" (GSIK), which focuses on teaching students of all faculties how to recognize, analyze, and resolve intercultural conflict.
+He founded the University of Würzburg’s project "Global Systems and Intercultural Competence" (GSIK), which focuses on teaching students of all faculties how to recognize, analyze, and resolve intercultural conflict.
 This program has included a number of sub-projects focusing on international comparative law.
-He was one of the organizers of an international team of researchers at the Center for Interdisciplinary Research (ZIF) in Bielefeld, Germany.
+He was one of the organizers of an international team of researchers on "Medicine and Human Dignity" at the Center for Interdisciplinary Research (ZIF) in Bielefeld, Germany.

-Hilgendorf is involved in the field of international legal development through his cooperation with universities in Turkey, the Caucasus (mainly Azerbaijan), Latin America, and East Asia (China, Korea and Japan), for example establishing a strong working relationship with Peking University Law School.
+Hilgendorf is involved in the field of international legal development through his cooperation with universities in Turkey, the Caucasus (mainly Azerbaijan), Latin America, and East Asia (China, Korea and Japan), establishing a strong working relationship with Peking University Law School.
 In 2010, together with Professor Genlin Liang of the Peking University, he founded the Chinese-German Federation of Criminal Law Professors (CDSV), whose goal is to promote academic exchange between the two countries.
-Since then, the CDSV has become one of the most important academic platforms for cooperation in criminal law between Germany and China.
+Meanwhile, the CDSV has become one of the most important academic platforms for cooperation in criminal law between Germany and China.